José Mota (footballer, born 1979): Career

-Mota joined Danish Superliga club Randers FC in September 2004, after having played for Portuguese clubs Rio Ave and Oliveirense.
-After impressing during his first six months at the club, he signed a two-and-a-half-year contract with league rivals Viborg FF on 12 January 2005.
-He scored in his debut against AGF, volleying home a cross from Christian Magleby in a 2–1 league win.
-He made 48 league appearances for the club, in which he managed to score 21 goals.
+On 1 September 2004, Mota joined Danish Superliga club Randers.
+After showing impressive performances including 13 appearances and six goals for about four months at Randers, he signed a two-and-a-half-year contract with league rivals Viborg on 12 January 2005.
+He volleyed home a cross from Christian Magleby while making his Viborg debut in a 2–1 win over AGF.
+For two years at Viborg, he scored 21 goals in 48 Superliga matches.